azharris1964/azharris1964/index.md

 ###### In this course we explored computer generated media, using the coding language "P5.js".
 We coverered essential programming concepts like: variables, inputs, looping, functions, arrays, object based programming, data visualisation, and an introduction into Python and APIs.
+We ended the semester developing a github site that hosted all of our projects.
+Mine is still functional!
+The link is here: (https://azharris1964.github.io/Harrishosting.github.io/)

 - ### CSMA 111 Introduction to Three-Dimensional Worlds - Mark Ericson - Spring 2021